 About

-Jim is admitted to practice in the Commonwealth of Pennsylvania, in the U.S. Courts of Appeals for the First, Second, Third, Fourth, Sixth, Seventh, Ninth, Eleventh, D.C. and Federal Circuits; in the U.S. District Courts for the Eastern, Middle, and Western Districts of Pennsylvania and the District of the District of Columbia; and at the U.S. Supreme Court.
+Jim is admitted to practice in the Commonwealth of Pennsylvania, in the U.S. Courts of Appeals for the First, Second, Third, Fourth, Sixth, Seventh, Ninth, Tenth, Eleventh, D.C. and Federal Circuits; in the U.S. District Courts for the Eastern, Middle, and Western Districts of Pennsylvania and the District of the District of Columbia; and at the U.S. Supreme Court.

 Press